 Here are the downloads containing ODF (organ definition files) for GrandOrgue software.
 Please note that for sample sets, which have paid full versions, in the downloaded file you will find ODFs for both demo and full versions.
 You can delete files you won’t need, so if you bought full version you can remove demo version files and vice versa.

-For sets where you have separate download link to GrandOrgue version, you just need to extract the archive and open .organ file after extraction.
+For sample sets where you have separate download link to GrandOrgue version, you just need to extract the archive and open .organ file after extraction.
 With newer sample sets (listed above) it is a bit more complicated, but still quite easy.
 I made a short presentation how to install newer sets on Windows with free 7-zip software installed (you can use any software which extracts RAR files).